 creek, spring or waterfall is the perfect complement to your favorite

 outdoor activity or a refreshing break on a long road trip.

 Come back and visit us often, we are always adding new

 Please send us an email with comments, corrections or additions.

-FOR YOUR MOBILE DEVICE - Click for info about use on Apple, Android and other mobile devices.
+FOR YOUR MOBILE DEVICE - Click for info about use on Apple, Android and other phones and tablets.

 To search for your specific interest (e.g., "springs" or "jumping" or clothing "optional"), go to a state page (see 2nd map below), hit F3 on your browser and enter your search word.

 RESPECT - Please do not visit these beautiful, natural places if you cannot respect them.
 Trash, rowdy behavior, drunkeness, accidents and trespassing on private property are causing us to to lose access to more of them every year.

 SAFETY - Swimming in natural places has inherent dangers.
 There are risks to life, limb and health involved.
 Caution can minimize but not eliminate these risks.
 The authors assume no responsibility for sickness, injury or death resulting from use/misuse of information contained herein.
 See our extensive SAFETY info below the map.